Mohammad-doudar/node_modules_switcher/README.md

 # Node modules folder switcher

-the idea of this is when there is different branches that have different package.json dependencies
+the idea of this is when there is different branches that have different package.json dependencies to allow you to easily switch between dependencies of those two branches

 ## The solution:
 ### Bash/Zsh